Get quick answers on weather, sports & more

 You’ll see the local weather for your current location.

-To speak to your watch to get the time for any location, say the following: "What time is it in London?"
+To get the time for any location, use phrases like: "What time is it in London?"

-To speak to your watch to get translations for words and phrases, say something like the following: "How do you say 'hello' in Spanish?" or "Translate: Soup into Spanish"
+To get translations for words and phrases, say something like the following: "How do you say 'hello' in Spanish?" or "Translate: Soup into Spanish"

-To speak to your watch to find out how many calories are in common foods, say the following: “How many calories are in an avocado?”
+To find out how many calories are in common foods, say something like: “How many calories are in an avocado?”

-To speak to your watch to learn the definition of a word, say the following: "What does onomatopoeia mean?"
+To learn the definition of a word, use a phrase like: "What does onomatopoeia mean?"

-To check stocks, say the following: "What's Google's stock price?"
+To check stocks, say something like: "What's Google's stock price?"

-To speak to your watch to convert currency, volume, weight, and more, say the following:
+To convert currency, volume, weight, and more, use phrases like:

 - "What's 16 ounces in pounds?"